dan-king/cf-login/README.md

 ## Logout

-When the user clickec the "Logout" button the ColdFusion session variables are cleared and the session is reset.
+When the user clicked the "Logout" button the ColdFusion session variables are cleared and the session is reset.
 The login form reappears.

 ## Sample User Credentials